eakoriakin/ionic-selectable/README.md

 - Made with stencil
 - Web components
-- Suport for Vainilla JS
+- Support for Vanilla JS
-- Suport for Angular
+- Support for Angular
 - Other frameworks support is coming!!!
 - [More info](https://github.com/ionic-selectable/ionic-selectable/tree/v5)